Albert Marshall (author): Biography

 In 2004, Marshall moved to Luxembourg to work as a translator and Language Administrator with the European Commission.
 He was appointed fonctionnaire of the commission, and returned to Malta in 2009.

+In January 2011, Marshall was also appointed Member on Renzo Piano’s Open Theatre Management Board.

+In 2021, Marshall was selected as a jury member for the European Prize for Literature.

-Marshall's literary works have been published in Australia, Canada and Malta.
+Marshall's literary works have been published in Australia, Canada, China and Malta.

 He currently holds the position of Deputy Chairman of Public Broadcasting Services, as well as the Executive Chair of the Arts Council Malta.

 Honours

 In December 2018 Marshall was appointed Member of the Order of Merit (MOM) by the President of Malta.

 In November 2021 Marshall was appointed Fellow of the Royal Society of Arts (FRSA).

 Personal life

 Marshall married actress Jane (née Micallef) in 1972, and they have two children, Mark (born 1973) and Kristina (born 1976).

 Publications

-Marshall has published a wide selection of poems in books and anthologies.
+Marshall has published a wide selection of poems and songs in books and anthologies.
 His book, Jumping Puddles, was awarded Best Book in the Poetry category by Maltese National Book Council in 2012.